You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Experiment

-We compare our VCP method to a variable of other methods on the ViGGO and E2E datasets.
-In particular, for non-SER evaluation, we use BLEU, METEOR, ROUGE-L, and CIDEr, which are assessed using the E2E evaluation script\footnote{https://github.com/tuetschek/e2e-metrics}.
-For SER evaluation, we apply the same auto slot evaluation script in the SEA-GUIDE peoject\footnote{https://github.com/jjuraska/data2text-nlg}, which encompasses hundreds of evaluation rules.
-The auto evaluation script exhibits 94\% agreement aligning with human judgment.
+Our system's performance is assessed using a comprehensive set of metrics.
+For non-semantic error evaluation, we use BLEU \citep{papineni2002bleu}, METEOR \citep{lavie-agarwal-2007-meteor}, ROUGE \citep{lin-2004-rouge}, CIDEr \citep{vedantam2015cider}, which are assessed using the E2E evaluation script\footnote{\url{https://github.com/tuetschek/e2e-metrics}}.
+For semantic error evaluation, we use the SER which measures the error rate of slot values in the generated text.
+We apply the same auto slot evaluation script used in the SEA-GUIDE project\footnote{\url{https://github.com/jjuraska/data2text-nlg}}, encompassing hundreds of evaluation rules.
+They conducted a human evaluation of this script, demonstrating that the SER evaluation script has a 97.7\% accuracy rate on the ViGGO dataset and 100\% accuracy on the E2E dataset.

+The SER is calculated by dividing the number of slot errors by the total number of slots.
+For instance, if a sentence contains 1 slot error but has a total of 8 slots, the SER for this incorrect sentence would be 12.5\% rather than 100\%.
+People unfamiliar with SER might underestimate the severity of a low SER rate.
+Thus, we introduce the Sentence-Level Semantic Error Rate (SLSER), which counts the percentage of sentences with semantic errors.
+This analysis was conducted manually to highlight the severity of the slot errors.
+We primarily use SER to measure slot errors, as this is the common metric used in other research.